-The By-laws may be amended or repealed and any new By-laws may be adopted at any regular or special meeting of the Board, provided, however, that notice of a proposal to alter, amend, or repeal these By-laws or adopt new By-laws shall be included in the notice of any meeting at which such alteration, amendment or repeal or adoption is considered, and provided, that in each case the affirmative vote of three Members of the Board is required, and such amendments or new By-laws are subject to approval of the Public Employee Retirement Administration Commission as provided under Subsection 4 of Section 21 of Chapter 32 of the General Laws.
+The By-laws may be amended or repealed and any new By-laws may be adopted at any regular special meeting of the Board; provided, however, that notice of a proposal to alter, amend, or repeal these By-laws shall be included in the anticipated topic listing for any meeting at which such alteration, amendment or repeal or adoption is considered, and provided, that in each case the affirmative vote of three Members of the Board is required, and such amendments or new By-laws are subject to approval of the Public Employee Retirement Administration Commission as provided under Subsection 4 of Section 21 of Chapter 32 of the General Laws.

 Controlling Effect of Provision of Law

-Each of the provisions of these By-laws shall be subject to and controlled by any specific provisions of law, and particularly Chapter 32 of the General Laws, which relate to their subject matter.
+Each of the provisions of these By-laws shall be subject to and controlled by specific provisions of law, and particularly Chapter 32 of General Laws, which relate to their subject matter.

 7.12 - The Massachusetts Port Authority Employees’ Retirement System shall conduct a simultaneous election for the two elected members of the Board.
 Both terms of the elected members shall be for three years and expire on the same date.
 In conducting the election, the Board shall place all candidates who have been nominated in conformance with 840 CMR 7.04 on one ballot.
 All eligible candidates shall be listed on the ballot in an order determined by a random drawing of the names of the candidate.
 In the event that only two candidates have been nominated, the Board shall declare said candidates to be the elected members of the Board, no elections shall be held, and said candidates shall take office and serve in all respects as though he or she had been elected by election.
 If there are more than two candidates, an election shall be conducted and each member of or retired from the Massachusetts Port Authority Employees’ Retirement System shall be allowed to vote for not more than two candidates.
 Upon tabulation of the ballots, the two candidates who receive the most votes shall be declared the elected members of the Board.